Car Insurance for Minivans

 Cheapest Minivan Car Insurance

-Minivan drivers looking for affordable car insurance will find the lowest rates with State Farm and GEICO.
-Premiums are cheapest for people between 35 and 45 years old, a group insurers consider low-risk due to their driving experience.
+State Farm and GEICO offer the lowest minivan insurance rates.
+Premiums are cheapest for drivers between 35 and 45 years old, who insurers consider low-risk due to driving experience.

 Cheapest Minivans to Insure by Make and Model

-The Honda Odyssey is the cheapest minivan to insure, with rates averaging $45 to $93 per month, depending on the policy you get.
+The Honda Odyssey is the cheapest minivan to insure, with rates averaging $45 to $93 per month depending on your policy.
+Minivans with lower repair costs, good crash-test ratings and fewer claims cost less to insure.

 Honda Odyssey$45$541$93$1,120